 Jim and Bette Bradley invite you to the wedding of their daughter, Jesse Bradley, to Zachary Harris.
 After over a year of planning, this bride and groom are ready for the winter wonderland wedding of their dreams.
-But, when mishap after mishap keep getting in the way, can they figure out a way to tie the knot and start their life together?
+But when the chef accidentally plans a raw diet menu for their reception and the bride twists her ankle the day before their special day, can they figure out a way to tie the knot and start their life together?

 Okay, so the heels might have been a foolish choice.

 Jesse Bradley flinched at the sight of her swollen ankle, propped on a pillow and covered with an icepack.
 There was no might have about this.
 The heels were a mistake.

 It’s not as if she hadn’t worn heels before.
 It’s just that, with getting her new bakery off the ground, she’d spent the vast majority of the last year and a half in rubber-soled safety shoes.
 Appropriate for racing around on tile kitchen flooring, but they’re definitely not anything pretty or delicate.
 So, for her wedding weekend, she’d gone a tad overboard.

 Four inches of nail-thin spiked heel overboard, to be exact.READ MORE

 “Here you go, gorgeous girl,” Zach said as he broke into her thoughts and handed her a mug of hot chocolate with marshmallows.
 Jesse looked up into the face of the man she would be marrying on Saturday and tried to blink back the tears of self-pity.
 She knew she should be relieved.
 After all, Zach had caught her mid-fall and stopped her from actually breaking her neck rather than just spraining her ankle.